DIAMONDS ARE FOREVER

 This is an early red Ford Mach1 429 press car

-The Eminger invoice confirms this car to be a Ford fleet press car.
-It has a very early 1971 VIN.
+The Eminger invoice confirms this car to be an early Ford fleet press car (VIN range 001 to 0150).

-Wether it was used for anything around the movie remains speculation so far, plus Lars Petter has no intention to show it around as that, but the fact, that it was a press car adds certainly to its value.
+Wether it was used for anything around the movie remains speculation so far, plus Lars Petter has no intention to show it around as that,.
+Yet the fact, that it was a press car adds certainly to its value.

 Anybody who has early press coverage clippings of this car, is invited to share this info with us.